 To cite: Chikale MR, Shroff S. The 2023 Florence Nightingale Awardee is the Proud Organ Donation Ambassador.
 Indian Transplant Newsletter.
-2023 Mar-Jun; 22(1):p11.
+2023 Apr-Jun; 22(1):p11.

-Training & Masterclass

-Online Course on Transplant Coordination Professional Certificate
+Training & Masterclass Online Course on Transplant Coordination Professional Certificate

-Mrs. Mayuri Barge, Manager - Organ Transplant Program, Dr. D. Y. Patil Hospital (Pune) talking on 'Standard operating procedure for deceased organ donation' - May 2023

-What is Ethics

-Word athics defined as "moral principles that govern" or influences a person's "behaviour"
+Mrs. Mayuri Barge, Manager - Organ Transplant Program, Dr. D. Y. Patil Hospital (Pune) talking on 'Standard operating procedure for deceased organ donation' - May 2023 What is Ethics Word athics defined as "moral principles that govern" or influences a person's "behaviour" Ethics is hence a benchmark of human behaviour - Right or Wrong behaviour - Right or Wrong behaviour - Right or influences our emotions and action The word is derived from the Greek word "ethics", which means "way of fining".

-Ethics is hence a benchmark of human behaviour - Right or Wrong behaviour - How we will be a second to the situation and how it influences our emotions and action influences our emotions are action in the influence our emotions and action influences our emotions are action in the influence our emotions and action in the influence our emotions action in the influence our emotions are action in the influence our emotion in the i

 Session on 'Ethics aspects of organ donation and transplantation' by Dr. Sunil Shroff, Managing Trustee, MOHAN Foundation - June 2023